-Superposition [39] is one of the most successful proof calculi for first-order logic today, but in contrast to resolution [9,26], tableaux [4], and connections [1], it has not yet been generalized to higher-order logic (also called simple type theory).
+Superposition [38] is one of the most successful proof calculi for first-order logic today, but in contrast to resolution [8,25], tableaux [4], and connections [1], it has not yet been generalized to higher-order logic (also called simple type theory).
 Yet, most proof assistants and many specification languages are based on some variant of higher-order logic.
-Tools such as HOLyHammer and Sledgehammer [13] encode higher-order constructs to bridge the gap, but their performance on higher-order problems is disappointing [45].
+Tools such as HOLyHammer and Sledgehammer [12] encode higher-order constructs to bridge the gap, but their performance on higher-order problems is disappointing [44].

 This motivates us to design a graceful generalization of superposition: a proof calculus that behaves like standard superposition on first-order problems and that smoothly scales up to arbitrary higher-order problems.
-The calculus should additionally be complete with respect to Henkin semantics [10,23].
+The calculus should additionally be complete with respect to Henkin semantics [9, 22].
 A challenge is that superposition relies on a simplification order, which is fixed in advance of the proof attempt, to prune the search space.
-However, no simplification order > exists on higher-order terms viewed modulo $\beta$ -equivalence; the cycle $a ={\beta} (\lambda x. a) (f a) > f a > a$ is a counterexample.
+However, no simplification order > exists on higher-order terms viewed modulo β -equivalence; the cycle $a ={\beta} (\lambda x. a) (f a) > f a > a$ is a counterexample.
 (The two > steps follow from the subterm property-the requirement that proper subterms of a term are smaller than the term itself.)
-A solution is to give up interchangeability of $\beta$ -equivalent terms, or even inclusion of $\beta$ -reduction (i.e., $(\lambda x. s[x]) t > s[t]$ ).
+A solution is to give up interchangeability of β -equivalent terms, or even inclusion of β -reduction (i.e., $(\lambda x. s[x]) t > s[t]$).

-We start our investigations by focusing on a fragment devoid of $\lambda$ -abstractions.
-A $\lambda$ -free higher-order term is either a variable x, a symbol f, or an application f f.
+We start our investigations by focusing on a fragment devoid of λ -abstractions.
+A λ -free higher-order term is either a variable x, a symbol f, or an application s t.
 Application associates to the left.
-Functions take their arguments one at a time, in a curried style (e.g., f a f).
-Compared with first-order terms, the main differences are that variables may be applied (e.g., f f) and that functions may be supplied fewer arguments than they can take.
-Although f-abstractions are widely perceived as the higher-order feature par excellence, they can be avoided by letting the proof calculus, and provers based on it, synthesize fresh symbols f and definitions f f f f f f f f f as needed, giving arbitrary names to otherwise nameless functions.
+Functions take their arguments one at a time, in a curried style (e.g., f a b).
+Compared with first-order terms, the main differences are that variables may be applied (e.g., x a) and that functions may be supplied fewer arguments than they can take.
+Although λ -abstractions are widely perceived as the higher-order feature par excellence, they can be avoided by letting the proof calculus, and provers based on it, synthesize fresh symbols f and definitions f $x_1 \dots x_m \approx t$ as needed, giving arbitrary names to otherwise nameless functions.

-In recent work, we introduced a "graceful" $\lambda$ -free higher-order recursive path order (RPO) [16].
-We now contribute a corresponding Knuth-Bendix order (KBO) [30].
-Leading superposition provers such as E [41], SPASS [48], and Vampire [34] implement both KBO and variants of RPO.
+In recent work, we introduced a "graceful" λ -free higher-order recursive path order (RPO) [15].
+We now contribute a corresponding Knuth-Bendix order (KBO) [29].
+Leading superposition provers such as E [40], SPASS [47], and Vampire [33] implement both KBO and variants of RPO.
+KBO's main strength is that it tends to consider syntactically smaller terms as smaller, making it a robust option on a wide range of problems.
 To keep the presentation manageable, we introduce three KBO variants of increasing strength (Sect.
-4): a basic KBO ( $\rangle$ hb); a KBO with support for function symbols of weight 0 ( $\rangle$ hz); and a KBO extended with coefficients for the arguments ( $\rangle$ hc).
+4): a basic KBO (\rangle{hb}); a KBO with support for function symbols of weight 0 (\rangle{hz}); and a KBO extended with coefficients for the arguments (\rangle{hc}).
 They all coincide with their first-order counterparts on terms that contain only fully applied function symbols and no applied variables.
 For all three variants, we allow different comparison methods for comparing the arguments of different symbols (Sect.
 2).
 In addition, we allow ordinals for the weights and argument coefficients (Sect.
-3), as in the transfinite first-order KBO [37].
+3), as in the transfinite first-order KBO [36].